AdobeDocs/commerce-extensibility/src/pages/events/configure-commerce.md

    aio app deploy
    ```

-   The command deploys the project generated in the previous step to the App Builder.
-It also creates a new `Event Registration` that delivers events to the Adobe I/O Runtime Action.
+   The command deploys the project and creates a new event registration that delivers events to the Adobe I/O Runtime Action.

-1. You can add more Adobe I/O Runtime actions or Event Registrations by editing the `app.config.yaml` file and deploying the project with `aio app deploy` CLI command.
+1. You can add more Adobe I/O Runtime actions or event registrations by editing the `app.config.yaml` file and redeploying the project with `aio app deploy` CLI command.

    ```yaml
    application: